John Setuni Achuliwor: Career

 Achuliwor was a member of parliament (MP) for Navrongo Central and Deputy Minister of Communications and Technology.
 He worked at ActionAid, from 1993 to 1998, a non-governmental organisation in Ghana and The Gambia.
-He also was is an Agronomist by profession.
+He also was an Agronomist by profession.

-Death
+Personal life and death

+Achuliwor was married to Bridget Ify Achuliwor, and together they had three children.

-Achuliwor died through a motor accident at Manhyia in the Ashanti Region on 29 January 2003.
-He was buried at Navrongo on Saturday, 15 March 2003.
+Achuliwor died from an automobile collision at Manhyia in the Ashanti Region, on 29 January 2003.
+He was buried at Navrongo on 15 March.

-Personal life

-Achuliwor was married to Mrs Bridget Ify Achuliwor and together they had three children.